NEAR-Edu/near.academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-8/solution.md

-// Well done.
-If you have completed all chapters you can now get your own unique NEAR Academy certificate!
+// Congratulations.
+You've reached the end of this NEAR Academy course, so you can now claim your own unique NEAR Academy certificate!

-// You can download it, hang it, share it.
-It’s yours now.
+// Just follow the steps on the next page.

+// Then remember to take the next level course (called [NEAR Certified Developer](https://www.near.university/courses/near-certified-developer?utm_source=NA&utm_id=NA)) to earn that certificate too!